sofathitesh/doconce/doc/demos/quickref/quickref.md

  1. A mandatory comma after the figure/movie filename,

+ 2. no comments between `width`, `height`, and `frac` and no spaces around the `=` characters,

- 2. all of the command must appear on a single line,
+ 3. all of the command must appear on a single line,

- 3. there must be a blank line after the command.
+ 4. there must be a blank line after the command.

 The figure file can be listed without extension.
 Doconce will then find the version of the file with the most appropriate extension for the chosen output format.
 If not suitable version is found, Doconce will convert another format to the needed one.

+The caption is optional.
+If omitted, the figure will be inlined (meaning no use of any figure environment in HTML or LaTeX formats).
+The `width` and `height` parameters affect HTML formats (`html`, `rst`, `sphinx`), while `frac` is the width of the image as a fraction of the total text width in the `latex` and `pdflatex` formats.

 Movie files can either be a video or a wildcard expression for a series of frames.
 In the latter case, a simple device in an HTML page